auth0/nginx-jwt/README.md

 {"message":"This endpoint needs to be secure."}
 ```

-In this case the Nginx proxy has authorized the caller and performed a reverse proxy to the [backend's `/secure` endpoint](hosts/backend/server.js#L11).
-Notice too that the **nginx-jwt** script has tacked on an extra response header called `X-Auth-UserId` that contains the value passed in the JWT payload's subject.
-This is just for convenience, but it does help verify that the server does indeed know who you are.

 The proxy exposes other endpoints, which have different JWT requirements.
 To see them all, take a look at the default proxy's [`nginx.conf`](hosts/proxy/default/nginx/conf/nginx.conf) file.